Lilo & Stitch (franchise): Leroy & Stitch (2006)

 After three years, their mission to capture all 624 experiments and repurpose them on Earth has been completed, so Lilo and her family are honored as heroes by the Galactic Alliance.
 Despite originally turning down their new offered positions to stay with Lilo, Stitch and the crew separate to live out their ambitions.
 However, after Gantu frees Hämsterviel from his prison, they create a new experiment of their own, Leroy (Chris Sanders).
 Lilo and Stitch must reunite and unite every single experiment they have to fight Leroy and his army of duplicated clones.

+Lilo & Scratch (2026)

+Taking place shortly after the original film, this theatrical short film focuses on Stitch having to look after a cat Lilo found named Scratch, who is secretly a similarly-destructive extraterrestrial creature who plots to eat Lilo's pet fish Pudge.
+The short premiered at the 2026 Annecy International Animation Film Festival and will release in theaters before screenings of Hexed.
+The short is the first production from Walt Disney Animation Studios for the franchise since the original film.
+Maia Kealoha reprises her role as Lilo from the live action film, while Chris Sanders returns to voice Stitch.

 Spin-off releases

 Stitch Meets High School Musical (2007)

 Stitch and a number of Lilo & Stitch characters play a friendly game of basketball and then dance to "We're All in This Together" from High School Musical.
 This anime short aired on Disney Channel Japan on June 18, 2007 and was later released internationally on September 23, 2008 on the High School Musical 2: Deluxe Dance Edition 2-disc DVD set.